topranks/timewarpgw/README.md

 12:29:03.946099 IP 192.0.2.1 > 198.51.100.11: ICMP echo reply, id 8, seq 1, length 64
 ```

-So the theory that outbound traffic won't be affect seems to bear out.
+So the theory that outbound traffic would be ok seems correct.
 What on the return path is broken?
 On R1 we see the traffic is being sent back to DSW1:
 ```
 root@R1:/etc/bird# tcpdump -i eth0 -l -p icmp listening on eth0, link-type EN10MB (Ethernet), snapshot length 262144 bytes